railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/osx.markdown

 Please check your version of OSX before starting the setup process.
 You can do this by clicking on the Apple in the upper-left and clicking 'About this Mac'.
-If at any something goes wrong please call in an instructor to help.
+If at any time something goes wrong please call in an instructor to help.

 ## OSX 10.6